SUG-8/DjangoWebsite/README.md

-# Django Cinema Booking Website
+# Django Website

 ## 📌 Project Overview
-This project is a **Django-based web application** for managing cinema bookings.
+This project is a **Django based web application** for writing reviews on events recently visited.
-It includes a user authentication system and a booking management interface.
+It includes a simple user authentication system and a booking management interface.

 ---

 ## ✨ Features
 - ✅ **User Authentication**
   - Users can **log in** and **log out** securely.
-  - Access to booking management is restricted to logged-in users.
+  - Access to booking management is restricted to logged in users.

 - ✅ **Booking Management Table**
   - Add new bookings through a form.